okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021/index.md

 #### Bugs fixed in 2021.05.1

-* Duplicate parameter names were passed in requests to the following OAuth endpoints, and no error was sent.
+* Duplicate parameter names were passed in requests to the following OAuth endpoints, and no error message was sent.
 (OKTA-132318)

     * `/token`
     * `/authorize`